TLDR:

 6. Reduce resource & financial risks & protect from liabilities

-A well crafted engagement letter avoids misunderstanding or assumptions.
-A good engagement letter provide details of the services, responsibilities, risks arising due to the delay in providing specific information.
+A well created engagement letter avoids misunderstanding or assumptions.
+A perfect engagement letter provide details of the services, responsibilities, risks arising due to the delay in providing specific information.
 Such detailing can prevent financial risks, protect you & your client from liabilities, avoid unnecessary burning of resource.

 7. Focus on quality of service & communication to present your firm as a reliable service provider with mature process